 Find Connecticut Regulations on the SOTS website under Elections and Voting, Election Resources.
 The CT Statutes are listed here as well.

-Articles are a separate and distinct part of a document frequently used in contracts between parties such as articles of agreement or articles of partnership www.ct.gov/sots
+Articles: are a separate and distinct part of a document frequently used in contracts between parties such as articles of agreement or articles of partnership.

 References: